Denavit–Hartenberg parameters: Four parameters

-A visualization of D–H parameterization is available: YouTube

 There is some choice in frame layout as to whether the previous x axis or the next x points along the common normal.
 The latter system allows branching chains more efficiently, as multiple frames can all point away from their common ancestor, but in the alternative layout the ancestor can only point toward one successor.
 Thus the commonly used notation places each down-chain x axis collinear with the common normal, yielding the transformation calculations shown below.

 We can note constraints on the relationships between the axes: